HttpWatch Help Version 16.x

 How to Open HttpWatch in Google Chrome

-When you open Chrome after installing HttpWatch it will ask you to enable the HttpWatch extension:
+When you open Chrome after installing HttpWatch, you may be prompted to enable the HttpWatch extension:

-In later versions of Chrome (version 83 onwards) the HttpWatch extension can only be opened initially by clicking on the jigsaw toolbar button and then selecting HttpWatch.
-You can add the HttpWatch icon to the Chrome toolbar menu by clicking on the Pin icon next to HttpWatch in the Extensions menu:
+In Chrome (version 105 or later), extensions are accessed from the jigsaw icon in the toolbar.
+Click this icon and select HttpWatch.
+You can pin HttpWatch to the toolbar by clicking the Pin icon next to it in the Extensions menu:

-Once HttpWatch has been setup it can either be opened by using the shortcut key (Ctrl+Shift+H), by clicking on the HttpWatch icon in the toolbar:
+Once enabled, HttpWatch can be opened using the shortcut key (Ctrl+Shift+H), by clicking the HttpWatch icon in the toolbar:

-The HttpWatch extension is then opened in a separate window on the desktop.
-If you run into any problems please see the 'Troubleshooting the HttpWatch Extension For Chrome' section below.
+The HttpWatch extension opens in a separate window on the desktop.
+If you encounter any issues, see the 'Troubleshooting the HttpWatch Extension For Chrome' section below.

 How to Open HttpWatch in Microsoft Edge

-HttpWatch only works with Edge version 80 or later.
-If you haven't already installed this version on Windows you can download it from:
+HttpWatch requires Edge version 105 or later.
+If you have not installed a compatible version, download it from:

 https://www.microsoft.com/en-us/edge

-Usually, Edge does not display a notification after HttpWatch is installed so you will need to go to the extensions page:
+Edge does not always display a prompt after installation, so you may need to open the Extensions page manually:

-It can either be opened by either using the shortcut key (Ctrl+Shift+H), by clicking on the HttpWatch icon in the toolbar:
+Once enabled, HttpWatch can be opened using the shortcut key (Ctrl+Shift+H), by clicking the HttpWatch icon in the toolbar:

-or using the right click context menu on any web page:
+or by using the right-click context menu on any web page:

 Troubleshooting the HttpWatch Extension For Chrome